 Continue reading Where do we come from

-This is a very interesting and beautiful article.
-It was written in the year 1937 by his Holiness Sri Kanu Priya Goswami, a very prominent Gaudiya Vaishnava on that time.
-Extracts from the book “Jiver Swarupa & Swadharma” by Sri Kanu Priya Goswami.
+This is an interesting article.
+It was written in the year 1937 by his Holiness Sri Kanu Priya Goswami, a very prominent Gaudiya Vaishnava at that time.

 (Please note: Sri Kanu Priya Goswami is not completely accepted in the Gaudiya Math lines of thoughts, as far as philosophical conclusions are concerns.
 After reserving this article from other Vaishnavas, I did a deep research about Sri Kanu Priya Goswami and found out, that he was oppose to significant conclusions of the Vaishnava Siddhānta.
 So take it with caution!)